Jan21493/Linkplay/Hardware.md

 The binaries are included in packages, so you have to find out which packages includes a specific binary.
 A list of packages can be found here: https://archive.openwrt.org/chaos_calmer/15.05/ramips/mt7628/packages/base/Packages

-Here's an example how to download a package and get the binaries from it for a SSH server (dropbear):
+Here's an example how to download a package and get the binaries from it for a SSH server (dropbear).
+The commands were executed from a terminal window on my MacBook:

 ```
 cd ~/Downloads